sous-chefs/rvm/README.md

 ## rvm_shell
 This resource is a wrapper for the `script` resource which wraps the code block in an RVM-aware environment..
-See the Opscode [script resource](http://wiki.opscode.com/display/chef/Resources#Resources-Script) page for more details.
+See the Opscode
+[script resource][script_resource] page for more details.

 ### Actions